bioasp/caspo/docs/usage.rst

 A prior knowledge network (PKN) is given using the `simple interaction format (SIF)`_.
 Lines in the SIF file must specify a source node, an edge sign (1 or -1), and one target node.
+Note that SIF format specification also consider several target nodes per line but this is not supported in **caspo** at the moment.
+In the example shown below we would say that *a* and *b* have a positive influence over *d* while *c* has a negative influence over *d*.

 .. _simple interaction format (SIF): http://wiki.cytoscape.org/Cytoscape_User_Manual/Network_Formats